The Leper by Seo Jung-ju

 I’m happy I have a husband who is smart enough to tell me everything and I am also such a person for him too.
 He understand and accept it how it is hard for an adult to be strong.
 It made us more open minded people who see inside the others both sides – bad and good.
 And it is the real truth – that will be never disappeared and it is always in our nightmares…our past.

 It is very touchable drama.
 I would recommend it for every family to watch.

-And for every person who thinks it is easy just to think “Oh, yeah, we just want to have children…blablabla” – if you say that, that means you never wanted them for real, and just follow the rules of society who need you to have them.
+And for every person who thinks it is easy just to think “Oh, yeah, we just want to have children…” – if you say that, that means you never wanted them for real, and just follow the rules of society who needs you to have them.
 Think twice before to make a choice.